CIDBT 5003 Advanced Dog on Person Aggression

 This is a work-based programme that includes a 2-day workshop which is a core element of the module.
 Lunch and beverages are included throughout this module.

-The venue for this workshop is at The King’s Hotel (See ‘Workshop Date’ below) The course cost is NOT inclusive of accommodation, if you would like to book a room at the hotel please contact your tutor who may be able to get preferential rates.
+The venue for this workshop is at the Kennel Club Building, Stoneligh Park, Warwickshire.
+The course cost is NOT inclusive of accommodation, if you would like to book a room at the hotel please contact your tutor who may be able to get preferential rates.

 - To gain an understanding of how the domestic dogs mind works and the basic causes of dog on person aggression.